 Shiner's Run is the stretch of North Carolina State Road 209 that starts at I-40 and goes north for 33 miles before ending in Hot Springs, NC.
 Referred to by locals as "The Rattler", this great North Carolina motorcycle road features many challenging twisties, high-speed sweepers and long straightaways across valley floors.
 You'll see old farms, rock bed rivers and scenic mountain overlooks.
 It’s one of the better kept secrets in western North Carolina and a ride not to miss.
 The road is in very good shape overall as well.

-Routes 281, 64, 107 (80 miles)
+Routes 281, 64, 107

 As the name of this loop implies, this great motorcycle ride in North Carolina will offer fantastic views of some of the state's best waterfalls, as well as crossing over scenic dams in the southwestern part of the state.
 NC-64 is a beautiful scenic ride through the Cullasaja River Gorge with a few waterfalls to stop by and check out.
 On NC-281, you enjoy a series of sweeping downhill turns as you roll down to Tuckaseege.

-The beginning of this epic mountain motorcycle road starts in Gatlinburg, TN and winds through Smoky Mountains National Park to Cherokee, NC.
+The beginning of this epic mountain motorcycle road starts in Gatlinburg, Tennessee, and winds through Smoky Mountains National Park to Cherokee, NC.
 With significant altitude changes as you ride through Newfound Gap you have several scenic pullouts that afford long range views of the Blue Ridge Mountains.
 The biggest downside to this road is the popularity (there will be traffic on most days), but if you can catch this ride on a less busy day, there's lots of beautiful scenery and sweeping curves.